 Publication of Yasunari Kawabata’s novel ‘Yukiguni’ in the 1930s brought the region into the Japanese consciousness – a classic love story centred on a geisha in the hot spring town of Yuzawa.
 While snowfall is getting smaller each year, Yuzawa and the surrounding region remains best-known as ‘yukiguni’ – Japan’s famous snow country.

 2 / ENJOY ‘ONSEN’ IN YUZAWA / all year round

 Yuzwa is home to numerous ‘ryokan’ (traditional guesthouses) and hotels, most of which have their own natural hot springs.
 Known as ‘onsen’ in Japanese, enjoying one of the towns many hot springs is one of the best experiences available – particularly in winter as the snow falls around you.
-For travelers wanting to experience traditional Japanese sevice comfort including ‘kaiseki’ (mutli-course) meal service and hot springs, booking accommodation in Yuzawa is a great way to unwind and indulge.
-For more information, see ‘Where To Stay When Visting Yuzawa’ below.
+For travellers wanting to experience traditional Japanese service comfort including ‘kaiseki’ (multi-course) meal service and hot springs, booking accommodation in Yuzawa is a great way to unwind and indulge.
+For more information, see ‘Where to Stay When Visting Yuzawa’ below.

 3 / SKIING & SNOWBOARDING IN YUZAWA / December to April